 Yes, we use a hookah system that is very simple and easy to use.
 We are all divers in our team and we know what makes the correct air system.
 When spending so much time underwater viewing sharks you want to be comfortable.
-We have spent years diving locations around the world and unfortunately, have had many uncomfortable experiences with operator’s equipment.
+We have spent years diving locations around the world and unfortunately, have had many uncomfortable experiences with bad equipment.
 It can ruin the entire trip so we want to get it right.
 Twin Bauer compressors fill our massive air banks on a nightly basis and supply correctly filtered air throughout the dive day.
 Additionally our regulators and dive equipment are serviced to the highest standards.

-I’m a photographer / Film crew looking for particular shots is this possible?
+I’m a photographer / Film crew looking for particular shots.
+Is this possible?

 Is the boat and crew certified by any reputable agency?

 Our vessel is a United States Coast Guard inspected vessel.
 We comply with all safety requirements and maintain our vessel to strict federal standards.
 Our captains (at least 3 on every trip) all maintain proper licenses and our entire crew is STCW (Standards of Training, Certification and Watch keeping for Seafarers) certified and part of a USCG mandated random drug testing consortium.
 As a U.S. flagged vessel, we benefit from the United States Coast Guard’s network of safeguards including, but not limited to, emergency airlifts at sea.
-In an emergency situation these assets are only one call away us one of the safest operations at Guadalupe Island.
+In an emergency situation these assets are only one call away making us one of the safest operations at Guadalupe Island.

 Are the sharks respected and treated in the correct manner?